beechnut/transition-memo/transition-memo.md

 Code for America prioritizes fellowships based on need.
 Boston has well-established civic technology, so may not see a fellow for some time.
 However, the fellowship positioned a developer in a year-long position within New Urban Mechanics, providing consistent effort for civic technology projects and experience for a recent graduates and experiened technologists.

 __Solution__
-Implement a fellowship program to mirror the Code for America Fellowship Program, sourcing local talent from Boston schools and institutions, giving many more civic-oriented developers and designers the opportunity to serve their city.
+Implement a fellowship program to mirror the Code for America Fellowship Program, sourcing local talent from Boston universities and colleges, giving many more civic-oriented developers and designers the opportunity to serve their city.

 __Precedent__
 The San Francisco Mayor's Office of Civic Innovation has [dedicated Innovation Fellows][sf] similar to a Code for America fellow, [as does Chicago][chi].